Warbo/chriswarbo-net/projects/activecode/index.md

 ### Handling Errors ###

 In general, errors should abort the rendering.
 We would rather have no document than an erroneous one.

-If you want to trigger an error from a script, just have it return a non-zero exit code:
+If you want to trigger an error from a command, just have it return a non-zero exit code:

 ````{.markdown}
 ```{pipe="sh"}